qheilmann/CommandAPI-docs/docs/en/create-commands/executors/normal-executors.md

     .register();
 ```

-With normal command executors, these do not need to return anything.
+With normal command executors, these don’t need to return anything.
 By default, this will return a _success value_ of 1 if it runs successfully, and a _success value_ of 0 if it runs unsuccessfully, either by throwing an exception _(RuntimeException)_ or by forcing the command to fail (See the section on [handling command failures](./handle-failures)).

 In short, this is what values are returned when a command is executed from a normal command executor: